Artin0123/gemini-image-mcp-server/README.md

 ### Model override

-The server defaults to `gemini-flash-lite-latest`.
+The server defaults to `models/gemini-flash-lite-latest`.
 Override it by either:

 > Setting the `MCP_GEMINI_MODEL` environment variable, or Providing `modelName` in the Smithery/SDK configuration schema.